jhonvo/UnderstandingRouting/README.md

 # UnderstandingRouting
+Objectives: <br>
-Objectives: Practice building a server with Flask from scratch Get comfortable with routes and passing information to the routes
+Practice building a server with Flask from scratch <br>
+Get comfortable with routes and passing information to the routes